sajozsattila/mur2_editor/app/static/manual.md

 }
 ```

 To add this file to your document, click on the <span class="fontawsome fas fa-book"></span> icon in the toolbar.
-Find the BibTex file on your computer and load.
-The μr² editor will render this file to HTML code and append to the end of the Markdown code.
-For example, the entry above will appear like:
+Find the BibTex file on your computer and upload it.
+The μr² editor will render this file to HTML code and append it to the end of the Markdown code.
+For example, the entry above will appear like this:

 ```